jasonkronemeyer/jasonkronemeyer.github.io/dev/PL.md

 In essence, while this report provides the *map* (the Compass), DOIN builds the *navigation system* (the Intelligence Network) to guide policymakers through it.

-This framework is critical for ensuring that broadband expansion and digital equity programs are **effective, inclusive, and sustainable**, particularly in rural and underserved communities.
+This framework is critical for ensuring that broadband expansion and digital opportunity programs are **effective, inclusive, and sustainable**, particularly in rural and underserved communities.

 ## Citation
 Bauer, Johannes M. and Dagg, Pierrette Renée and Rhinesmith, Colin and Byrum, Greta and Schill, Aaron, *A Comprehensive Framework to Monitor, Evaluate, and Guide Broadband and Digital Equity Policy* (August 30, 2023).
 Available at SSRN: [https://ssrn.com/abstract=4557340](https://ssrn.com/abstract=4557340) or [http://dx.doi.org/10.2139/ssrn.4557340](http://dx.doi.org/10.2139/ssrn.4557340)